cordata/training/source/sections/HIPAA-basics/why-all-the-fuss-about-hipaa.md

 - Corrective action; and/or
 - Resolution agreement

-There are monetary penalties associated with HIPAA violations, and the amounts of such violations were raised considerably last year as part of the HIPAA Omnibus Rule included in the HITECH act.
+There are monetary penalties associated with HIPAA violations, and the amounts of such violations were raised considerably as part of the HIPAA Omnibus Rule included in the HITECH act.
 The current financial penalties are listed below.
-Previous to these new rules, the fine associated with each HIPAA violation was capped at $25,000.
+Prior to these new rules, the fine associated with each HIPAA violation was capped at $25,000.
 This number is now **$1.5 million per violation**.

 <table>
 	<tbody>